myshell-ai/AIlice/README.md

 - --**speechOn** is the switch to enable voice conversation.
 Please note that the voice dialogue is currently not smooth yet.
 - --**ttsDevice** specifies the computing device used by the text-to-speech model.
 The default is "cpu", you can set it to "cuda" if there is enough video memory.
 - --**sttDevice** specifies the computing device used by the speech-to-text model.
 The default is "cpu", you can set it to "cuda" if there is enough video memory.
-- --**localExecution** controls whether to execute code locally.
-The default is False, which means it is executed in docker container/VM/remote environment.
-Turning on this switch means that AI has full control over the local environment, which may lead to serious security risks.
-But you can place AIlice in In a virtual machine environment before turn on this switch.
-The advantage of this is that you can call visual tools more freely in automatic programming tasks.
 - --**trace** is used to specify the output directory for the execution history data.
 This option is empty by default, indicating that the execution history recording feature is not enabled.

 AIlice may get stuck after the code is updated.
 This is because the code in the docker container has not been updated.
 Please execute the following command to update the docker container.